Updated on September 3, 2025

 It is generally acknowledged that 20% of clients generate 80% of revenues.
 While a diversified clientele is important, it’s also important to instill client confidence and encourage loyalty by being attentive to their needs.

-Consider the business’s capital assets (land, building, state-of-the-art equipment, etc.).
+Consider your business’s capital assets (land, building, state-of-the-art equipment, etc.).

 This could be unused production capacity that a potential buyer could use to increase sales and earnings.